 - Excessive sweating

-DiagnosisYour doctor will ask about your symptoms and medical history.
+DiagnosisYou will be asked about your symptoms and medical history.
 A physical exam will be done.
 In most cases, the doctor will be able to make a diagnosis by looking at the nodules.

 TreatmentTalk with your doctor about the best treatment plan for you.
 Options may include one or more of the following: